xndrleib/GitHub-Repository-Parser/README.md

 # GitHub Repository Parser

-This script retrieves and formats information from a GitHub repository, including:
+This tool retrieves and formats information from a GitHub repository, including:

 - The repository's `README.md` content (if requested by the config)
 - The directory structure
 - The contents of selected files (e.g., `.py`, `.ipynb`, `.html`, etc.)

 All options and filters are set in a single YAML config file.
-The script is designed for secure and repeatable use, using a `.env` file for your GitHub Personal Access Token.
+Your GitHub Personal Access Token is loaded securely via a `.env` file.

 ---

 ## Features

+- **Modular, Maintainable Codebase:**
+  The tool is structured as three modules:
+  - `main.py` (CLI & orchestration)
+  - `fetcher.py` (all GitHub/network file fetching)
+  - `processor.py` (all filtering, parsing, and formatting)

 - **YAML Configuration:**
   All settings (repository, include/exclude lists, extensions) are managed via `config.yaml` (or any YAML you specify) for transparency and repeatability.